Archive for the 'Closet' Category

 Next, switch out the snow suits, gloves and hats for the beach towels, goggles, and suntan lotions.
 Find a home for these items near the front door, where you will be coming and going all spring and summer.

-Clean off the snow boards, skis, and sleds and store them away for the summer, while pulling out the volleyball nets, croquet and badminton set, istock_000006187161xsmall1lawn chairs, and charcoal.
+Clean off the snow boards, skis, and sleds and store them away for the summer, while pulling out the volleyball nets, croquet and badminton set, lawn chairs, and charcoal.

-The rain IS going to stop!
-And you will be ready to enjoy the season.
+The spring weather promises to reappear, and when it does, you will be ready to enjoy it!

 Happy (and organized!)
 Spring.